govhealth/PostpartumTOC/input/pagecontent/index.md

 {: .grid}

 ### Acknowledgements
 Clinovations Government + Health developed the FHIR IG to support USCDI+ Maternal Health Postpartum TOC use case data elements.
-The project is funded by the Assistant Secretarty for Technology Policy as part of the USCDI+ Maternal Health Domain, and more broadly, the USCDI/USCDI+ Program.
+The project is funded by the Assistant Secretary for Technology Policy as part of the USCDI+ Maternal Health Domain, and more broadly, the USCDI/USCDI+ Program.
 The FHIR IG was developed with input from Yan Heras, who served in an advisory and IG author role, and ASTP as contributors to the development of the implementation guidance.
 This work is the effort of not only the aforementioned individuals and organizations, but also the standards and maternal health community as a whole - thank you for your contributions.

-While there will not be an official public comment process for this iteration of the FHIR IG or the Postpartum TOC use case, a public comment process was conductedin 2024 and public discussion forums were held with federal and industry partners - these insights were incorporated into the USCDI+ Maternal Health Overarching data elements and would be represented in this FHIR IG's implementation guidance, if the data element is in both USCDI+ Maternal Health Overarching and the USCDI+ Maternal Health Postpartum TOC use cases.
+While there will not be an official public comment process for this iteration of the FHIR IG or the Postpartum TOC use case, a public comment process was conducted in 2024 and public discussion forums were held with federal and industry partners - these insights were incorporated into the USCDI+ Maternal Health Overarching data elements and would be represented in this FHIR IG's implementation guidance, if the data element is in both USCDI+ Maternal Health Overarching and the USCDI+ Maternal Health Postpartum TOC use cases.

 Health Level Seven, HL7, CDA, CCD, and FHIR are registered trademarks of Health Level Seven International in the US Trademark Office.